exanauts/Argos.jl/docs/src/man/overview.md

 # Overview

-Argos acts as a layer build on top of [ExaPF](https://github.com/exanauts/ExaPF.jl/) to formulate the OPF problems in a form suitable for optimization solvers (i.e. by formulating the problems with nonlinear callbacks).
+Argos acts as a layer built on top of [ExaPF](https://github.com/exanauts/ExaPF.jl/) to formulate the OPF problem in a form suitable for optimization solvers (i.e. by formulating the problems with nonlinear callbacks).
 Depending whether we are working in the full- or in the reduced-space, the two principal evaluators are